 Each update definition represents a location where observed data are available and where the model is going to be updated.
-To achieve this, the parameters below have to be specified.
+The simulation will actually be updated only for locations where the 'Include observation for model updating' is active.
+When this option is not selected, the update definition is ignored during the simulation.
+To define an observation location, the parameters below have to be specified.